 Risk-Adjusted Return) of all our strategies, at 1.63.
 The AA-2-4 strategy's Sortino Ratio (another measure of Risk-Adjusted Return that compares an investment's return to its downside volatility only) is an exceptionally high 2.27 - the second-highest of our strategies (just behind our Asset Allocation 2-2 Strategy).

-Our Asset Allocation: Optimal S&P 500 & Fixed Income (2 ETF) Combo Strategy (the shortened name is Asset Allocation-2-2 or AA-2-2) dynamically combines the best ETF choices from two uncorrelated asset classes.
-The first is the optimum S&P 500-based ETF asset (of a five-ETF universe) and the second is the optimum Fixed Income-based ETF asset (of a 53-ETF universe).
+Our Asset Allocation: Optimal S&P 500 & Fixed Income (2 ETF) Combo Strategy (shortened name is 'AA-2-2') dynamically combines the best ETF choices from two uncorrelated asset classes.
+The first ETF comes from the optimum S&P 500-based ETF asset (of a five-ETF universe) and the second is the optimum Fixed Income-based ETF asset (of a 53-ETF universe).
 These two assets are combined with a 70-30 weighting to comprise a high-return, low-volatility, uncorrelated 2-ETF Asset Allocation portfolio that consistently provides you with exceptional returns during virtually any type of market situation.
+The Fixed Income asset is always present to mitigate any market corrections or downturn.

 Holding the optimum positions from two uncorrelated asset classes provides more diversification, less volatility, and a smoother equity curve than strategies with fewer holdings, while significantly increasing the strategy's Risk-Adjusted Return (RAR).
 The AA-2-2 model has the highest Sharpe Ratio-based RAR of all our strategies and the second highest Risk-Adjusted Return based on the Sortino ratio – behind only its sister strategy, the Asset Allocation 2-4: Equity & Fixed Income Strategy.
 It provides subscribers with very impressive, consistent performance that averages nearly quadruple the return of the S&P 500.*